IVF AND ICSI TREATMENT

 What is IVF?

 The fertilised eggs after growing and developing into embryos are transferred into the womb of the female partner.
-Because the fertilisation occurs in the laboratory, the babies born through IVF procedures are also referred to as test-tube babies.

 What is ICSI?

 ICSI stands for Intracytoplasmic sperm injection is an Assisted Reproductive Technology (ART) where a sperm is injected directly injected into the egg.
 Of all the available sperms, the embryologist picks up the healthiest one that is then injected into the egg under the microscope in the laboratory.

 After successful fertilisation, the embryo is transferred into the womb (uterus) in the same way as in an IVF procedure.

 IVF or ICSI treatment procedure is recommended to couples for whom natural egg fertilisation isn’t feasible or hasn’t happened inside the body of the female partner.
 This may be due to male or female fertility disorders as mentioned below:

 1. Damaged, blocked or absent (post-op) Fallopian tubes